samhiggie/Run2HTT_Combine_old/README.md

   - `--ComputeSignificance` less used option, disables a large number of fits, and just attempts to compute the significance of the main inclusive workspace/fit
   - `--ComputeImpacts` Computes the impacts for the Inclusive POI
-  - `--Timeout` Terminate combine commands after 3 minutes
+  - `--Timeout` Terminate combine commands after a certain amount of time
+  - `--TimeoutTime` Sets the time for the `--Timeout` command.
+Default: 180s.
   - `--SplitUncertainties` Creates and calls an uncertainty splitter to make sure data cards are grouped in such a way that they can call the prototype uncertainty splits later.
 The splitter can try and split measurements into an `Unc=Stat+Syst+Bin-By-Bin` format.
   - `--SplitInclusive` The inclusive signal strength measurement will attempt to split the inlusive signal strength measurement.